trustedsec/tap/README.md

 to update the password, go to the scripts directory which has an update-password script to update the encrypted password and create a new dynamic cipher key.

-Also a neat trick once you are there is a small tool we wrote for basically an SSH VPN.
+Also a neat trick once you are there is a small tool we wrote for basically a SSH VPN.
 This works out great if you aren't doing large traffic volumes such as port scans, vulnerability scans, etc. The below is a simple tool that wraps sshuttle to create the VPN.
 Just save the below file into a python file and run and use the commands.
 It'll VPN you in to the remote network where
 TAP is deployed.
 You can do anything such as long as it isn't extremely large volume traffic (pretty stable).